ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 ### 18.2 General Activity Logs

 General site and content actions are logged in `ActivityLog`.
-Django Admin actions are logged separately in `AdminActivityLog`.
-This is separate from authentication logs so admins can review content/admin behaviour without mixing it with login/MFA activity.
+This is separate from authentication logs so admins can review content and usage behaviour without mixing it with login/MFA activity.

 Examples of logged activity include: